harshjain2/druid/docs/content/querying/optimizations.md

 layout: doc_page
 ---

+This document contains additional query optimizations for certain types of queries.

+# Multi-value Dimensions

 Druid supports "multi-valued" dimensions.
 See the section on multi-valued columns in [segments](../design/segments.html) for internal representation details.
 This document describes the behavior of groupBy(topN has similar behavior) queries on multi-valued dimensions when they are used as a dimension being grouped by.

 Suppose, you have a dataSource with a segment that contains following rows with a multi-valued dimension called tags.